cayo-rodrigues/django-awesome-tools/README.md

 #### Important!
-Django's `Model.objects.bulk_create` method returns a list of newly created instances **without ids** when working with SQLite.
-Please, make sure to use PostgreSQL to avoid problems.
+Django's `Model.objects.bulk_create` method returns a list of newly created instances **without ids** when working with _SQLite_.
+Please, make sure to use _PostgreSQL_ to avoid problems.

 ---